containerscrew/dotfiles/README.md

 [setup.sh](./setup.sh) will install main packages using `pacman` and `paru`.
 Also, will copy all config files in user home, will set some basic configs like `firewall`, `lightdm` theme...etc.
 Take a look!

+> All installation scripts are in the `installers` folder

 # Post install